Aliases for SSH1 Gene

 GeneCards Summary for SSH1 Gene

 SSH1 (Slingshot Protein Phosphatase 1) is a Protein Coding gene.
 Diseases associated with SSH1 include Porokeratosis.
-Among its related pathways are Axon guidance and FGF signaling pathway.
+Among its related pathways are Cytoskeletal Signaling and Regulation of actin cytoskeleton.
 GO annotations related to this gene include actin binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is SSH3.
+An important paralog of this gene is SSH2.

 UniProtKB/Swiss-Prot for SSH1 Gene